Biography

 I'm a PRINCE2® Registered Practitioner, ITIL® Foundation certified, GDPR Foundation certified, and a Chartered Scientist.
 Aside from technical work, I've been responsible for budget, team, and end-to-end cross-media marketing.

-For nearly 23 years at the University of Warwick, I worked on full-stack web applications, producing elegant, usable services which helped people to communicate online, as well as stints as design studio manager, and in-house information systems consultant.
+My career included nearly 23 years at the University of Warwick.
+I worked on full-stack web applications, producing elegant, usable services which helped people to communicate online, as well as stints as design studio manager, and in-house information systems consultant.

 Toolset